 Like other areas of their life, enneagram type 1’s have high expectations concerning relationships with others—their desire to improve flows into every part of their life.
-For enneagram ones, this includes how they conduct themselves, how their relationship progresses, and how their partner acts.
-If these aspects do not meet their standards, then the relationship must change for better or worse.
+For Enneagram Ones, this includes how they conduct themselves, how their relationship progresses, and how their partner acts.
+The relationship must change for better or worse if these aspects do not meet their standards.

-An enneagram in a healthy relationship can be a great source of enthusiasm for moving toward development and more profound growth.
-With an enneagram 1, it is crucial to establish clear relational expectations.
+An Enneagram 1 in a healthy relationship can be a great source of enthusiasm for moving toward development and more profound growth.
+For an Enneagram 1, it is crucial to establish clear relational expectations.

-In an unhealthy relationship, enneagram 1’s can be domineering, abusive, and controlling.
-An unhealthy enneagram 1 will focus on changing the partners’ behaviors to meet their standards.
+Enneagram 1’s can be domineering, abusive, and controlling in an unhealthy relationship.
+An unhealthy Enneagram 1 will focus on changing the partners’ behaviors to meet their standards.

 For an enneagram 1 to be relationally successful, they must understand their partner’s needs and desires.
 Healthy relationships require both people to hold certain ideas lightly and understand when compromise is best.
-For an enneagram one, this is not always easy to accept because they have a firm adherence to their standards and principles.
+This aspect is not always easy to accept for an Enneagram One because they strictly adhere to their standards and principles.

 When in a relationship with an enneagram 1, you should seek to understand expectations by openly discussing unknown areas.

-Keep in mind; enneagram ones have a deep desire to be virtuous.
-With proper communication, you can establish strong ties around areas of agreement.
+Keep in mind that Enneagram Ones have a deep desire to be virtuous, and with proper communication, you can establish strong ties around areas of agreement.

 Often, the beliefs and opinions of an enneagram type 1 will strongly influence their career path.
 Within their career, enneagram 1’s values freedom to work independently after defining a clear goal.
-As such, they appreciate the chance to explore their ideas while holding others loosely, if necessary.
+They appreciate the chance to explore their ideas while holding others loosely, if necessary.

-An enneagram 1 will see a project through completion and will work tirelessly to ensure it is correct.
-Because quality is essential, enneagram ones prefer to devote their entire focus on one project at a time rather than dividing their attention amongst several smaller tasks.
+An Enneagram 1 will see a project through completion and work tirelessly to ensure it is correct.
+Because quality is essential, Enneagram Ones prefer to devote their entire focus to one project at a time rather than dividing their attention among several smaller tasks.

 While 1’s enjoy autonomy, they can work harmoniously with others who share a similar vision and are open to feedback.
 A 1’s boss must operate fairly and justly, being sure not to overlook their opinions.

-A healthy enneagram one will understand and accept differences within the workplace if explained.
-An enneagram 1 will find it difficult to enjoy their work when they cannot own the process.
-Following arbitrary rules and policy gives a one little room to work on their ideas.
+Healthy enneagram Ones understand and accept differences within the workplace if explained.
+Allowing arbitrary rules and policy can give a One a little room to work on their ideas.
 Also, ignoring their ideas will frustrate and drain them, leading to a severe drop in the quality of their work.
+Enneagram 1’s will find it difficult to enjoy their work when they cannot own the process.